 The Right Nutrition for Ragdolls

 The Ragdoll black cat is a rather homebody cat.
 Who says "homebody", says "little exercise" and therefore "easy weight gain"...
 And yes!
 You will have to pay particular attention to the figure of your dear four-legged friend by providing him with an appropriate diet.
 In general, croquettes are to be preferred.
-Indeed, the hardness of the croquettes allows for regular wear of the teeth and especially helps it to eliminate the tartar which forms on the surface of its teeth.
-Be careful however, they are not without danger for the silhouette of your Ragdoll.
-So remember to ration its quantities so that it only eats what it needs.
+Indeed, the hardness of the croquettes allows for regular wear of the teeth and helps him to eliminate the tartar which forms on the surface of its teeth.
+Be careful, however; they are not without danger for the silhouette of your Ragdoll.
+So remember to ration its quantities, so it only eats what it needs.

-ragdolls are not particularly prone to obesity.
-However, most indoor cats gain weight in advancing ages.
-In order for your cat not to become obese, you must provide him with a sufficient playground.
-You can check out or collections of modern cat furniture that will adapt to the decoration of your home.
+Ragdolls are not particularly prone to obesity.
+However, most indoor cats gain weight in advancing age.
+For your cat not to become obese, you must provide him with a good playground.

-If your cat has specific health problems, also be sure to choose kibble suitable for his condition.
-For example, kibbles for diabetic, sterilized, growing, or senior cats...
+If your cat has specific health problems, choose kibble suitable for his condition.
+For example, kibbles for diabetic, sterilized, growing, or senior cats.
 For more precautions, you can ask your veterinarian for advice.

 The Best Care for Ragdoll Black Cat

-The hygiene of the Ragdoll black cat, like most cats, is relatively simple.
-You will need to ensure that his litter is changed regularly and that his favorite places are also maintained (plaids, cushions, sofas, etc.).
-As it is a cat with medium-long hair, you will tend to find it more easily in your home.
-To reduce the amount of hair on the floor or on your furniture, it is recommended to brush it about once a week.
-In addition, during the molting period (i.e. during spring/summer then autumn/winter climate changes), you can do it a little more often to help it renew its seasonal coat and eliminate dead hair.
+Like most cats, the Ragdoll black cat's hygiene is relatively simple.
+You will need to ensure that his litter is changed regularly and that his favorite places are maintained (plaids, cushions, sofas, etc.).
+You will find it more efficiently in your home as he has medium-long hair.
+To reduce the amount of hair on the floor or your furniture, it is recommended to brush it about once a week.
+In addition, during the molting period (i.e. during spring/summer, then autumn/winter climate changes), you can do it a little more often to help him renew his seasonal coat and eliminate dead hair.
 In summer, to protect it from infestations of parasites, it will be advisable to provide it with antiparasitic protection adapted to its living environment and your preferences.

-The Ragdoll is mainly subject to two genetic diseases: hypertrophic cardiomyopathy which affects the walls of the heart, and polycystic kidney disease, which affects its kidneys.
-Then, he can be affected by more general feline diseases such as feline leukosis (cat AIDS) for which the best protection is the vaccine, or feline infectious peritonitis, which to date cannot be treated.
-In addition, often carrying the gene for feline mucopolysaccharidosis VI, he may also have a vision and/or mobility disorders too be able to provide him with appropriate treatment from the first symptoms, do not hesitate to make regular appointments with your veterinarian who will be able to carry out the appropriate medical tests.
+The Ragdoll is mainly subject to two genetic diseases: hypertrophic cardiomyopathy, which affects the heart's walls, and polycystic kidney disease, which affects his kidneys.
+Then, he can be affected by more general feline conditions such as feline leukosis (cat AIDS) for which the best protection is the vaccine, or feline infectious peritonitis, which cannot be treated to date.
+In addition, often carrying the gene for feline mucopolysaccharidosis VI, he may also have a vision and/or mobility disorders; to be able to provide him with appropriate treatment from the first symptoms, do not hesitate to make regular appointments with your veterinarian, who will be able to carry out the proper medical tests.

 Leave a comment